General Questions

 Note:

-• Your FTP username and password are generally the same as your cPanel username and password.
+• Your FTP/SFTP username and password are often the same as your cPanel username and password.

-In case you don’t have FTP access, you can use cPanel to create them.
+If you don't have FTP/SFTP access, you can usually create it through your cPanel.

 • Source SSH Host: